zilo555/DCWriterLite/README.md

 3. This project shows how to trimming the Blazor WebAssembly framework.
 This helps developers understand part of the underlying principles of Blazor WebAssembly, reduce the size of the final software file (dotnet.wasm), and improve software loading speed.

 ## For B2B Developers
-1. DCWriterLite provides distinctive structured document functions.
+1. It provides distinctive structured document functions.
 It supports free text input and also offers form areas to restrict the input methods for specific regions.
-2. DCWriterLite implements a custom DOM model, which provides unlimited extensibility.
+2. It implements a custom DOM model, which provides unlimited extensibility.
 Developers can create new document element types based on this, making the software more in line with specific business requirements.
 For example, developers can use it to build template creation tools to dynamically define various complex form interfaces required for user business.
 3. Instead of being based on HTML DOM, DCWriterLite implements its own document **layout** algorithm, which breaks through some technical limitations of HTML DOM.
 For instance, it achieves a reliable Undo/Redo function and ensures completely consistent **layout** results across different browsers.
-4. DCWriterLite uses XML format for storage, featuring a simple structure.
+4. It uses XML format for storage, featuring a simple structure.
 This allows developers to easily develop backend programs to process millions of documents in batches without calling the DCWriterLite software module.

 ## For Web Developers
 &nbsp;&nbsp;DCWriterLite offers the following user-friendly features:
-1. It is a pure front-end component that does not depend on third-party components.
-It supports mainstream browsers such as Chrome and Firefox, enabling simple software deployment and updates.
+1. It is a pure front-end component that does not depend on third-party components and supports mainstream browsers such as Chrome and Firefox.
+2. It supports real-time pagination, full WYSIWYG (What You See Is What You Get) functionality, achieves completely consistent typesetting effects across different browsers, and offers reliable Undo/Redo operations.
-2. It can run on various operating systems including Windows, Linux, Mac, Android, and iOS, with consistent behavior across all these operating systems.
+3. It supports multiple operating systems including Windows, Linux, Mac, Android, and iOS.
-3. It provides a very concise API interface, making it convenient to implement the multi-document mode with tabbed pages.
+4. It provides a very concise API (Application Programming Interface) that allows for easy implementation of the multi-document mode with pagination tabs.
 ## For Chinese Developers
 &nbsp;&nbsp;DCWriterLite has passed the official certification of domestic operating systems such as Kylin, Foundersoft, and Tongxin, complying with the requirements of the Xin Chuang.